09sosa90/WHSTechNotes/journal.md

 I do enjoy football because i grew up playing and watching it. yes i watch super bowl. my opinion on it is that it was very broing.
+# february 23, 2026
+AI-powered computer vision had the biggest impact on the 2026 Winter Olympics by ensuring fairness through objective, data-driven officiating that reduces human error.
+Implemented in figure skating, 8K camera networks processed metrics on jumps and rotations in under a tenth of a second, providing an objective layer of truth to eliminate judging bias.
+While concerns exist regarding a potential reduction in artistic flair, the technology significantly enhanced the accuracy of competition.